-The Master of Science in Nursing is a 36-credit program designed to develop nurses into leaders with advanced knowledge, humanistic values, and the ability to contribute to the changing, diverse healthcare environment.
-Advanced practice roles in nursing require further enhancement of critical thinking and decision making skills as theory is translated into practice.
+The Master of Science in Nursing is a 36-credit program with a mission designed to develop nurses into leaders with advanced knowledge, Dominican values, and the ability to contribute to the changing, diverse healthcare environment.
+Advanced practice roles in nursing require further enhancement of critical reasoning and decision making skills as theory is translated into practice.
 This program provides individuals with the opportunity to pursue professional development within a scholarly environment.

-Two concentrations are offered within the MS-Nursing degree – Administration or Education.
+Two concentrations are offered within the MSN degree: Administration and Education.

 At the end of this program, graduates will:

 - Integrate scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement and organizational sciences for the continual improvement of nursing care across diverse settings.

 - Evidence leadership skills needed that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective.

 - Articulate methods, tools, performance measures, and standards related to quality, as well as apply quality principles within an organization.

 - Apply research outcomes within the practice setting, resolve practice problems, work as change agent, and disseminate results.

 - Use patient-care technologies to deliver and enhance care and use communication technologies to integrate and coordinate care.

 - Intervene at the system level through the policy development process and employ advocacy strategies to influence health, health care and health policy.